yuanz03/tp/docs/DeveloperGuide.md

     1. Prerequisites: For each deletion, at least one corresponding team or position must already exist in PlayBook.

     1. Test case: `delete tm/U16`<br>
-       Expected: The `U16` team is deleted from the PlayBook, provided it has no players assigned to it.
+       Expected: The `U16` team is deleted from PlayBook, provided it has no players assigned to it.

     1. Test case: `delete ps/LW`<br>
-       Expected: The `LW` position is deleted from the PlayBook, provided it has no players assigned to it.
+       Expected: The `LW` position is deleted from PlayBook, provided it has no players assigned to it.

 ### Saving data